 Qualified candidates of NDA 2 2020 who had their SSB interview upcoming will be notified about the new dates and must keep an eye on the UPSC website for further notifications as the interviews have been postponed too.
 Check NDA 2020 Selection Process

-All the candidates need to meet the criteria with regards to nationality to be eligible for application.
+All the candidates need to meet the criteria with regard to nationality to be eligible for application.
 To be eligible for NDA 2020, a candidate must be either one of the following:

 A citizen of India